 Many women don’t know what is normal and not normal when it comes to their time of the month.
 As a result, they continue on, unaware they are experiencing irregular periods and that something can be done.
 If you believe this may describe you, it is a good idea to take a consultative approach with your doctor and determine the best course of action for you.

 Most medical insurance companies cover the cost of UFE.
-Schedule your consultation today by calling 214-838-6440 or completing the form below.
+Schedule your consultation today by calling our Dallas fibroid clinic at 214-838-6440 or our Houston fibroid clinic at 713-903-3733.
 Patients who act now can be on the road to recovery quickly.

 Prior to starting any new treatment or if you have questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.
 This information is not a substitute for professional medical advice.